zwave-js/node-zwave-js/docs/config-files/file-format.md

 Some legacy devices emit an NIF when a local event occurs (e.g. a button press) to signal that the controller should request a status update.
 However, some of these devices require a delay before they are ready to respond to this request. `manualValueRefreshDelayMs` specifies that delay, expressed in milliseconds.
 If unset, there will be no delay.

-### `mapRootReportsToEndpoints`

-Starting with version 3, the `Multi Channel Association CC` allows setting up Multi Channel Lifeline Associations between devices, allowing devices to report the status of their endpoints.
-Despite this possibility, some devices only use the root device for reporting.
-When the flag `mapRootReportsToEndpoints` is set to `true`, `zwave-js` will map these suboptimal reports to an endpoint if the mapping is not ambiguous.

 ### `preserveRootApplicationCCValueIDs`

 The Z-Wave+ specs mandate that the root endpoint must **mirror** the application functionality of endpoint 1 (and potentially others).
 For this reason, `zwave-js` hides these superfluous values.
 However, some legacy devices offer additional functionality through the root endpoint, which should not be hidden.
 To achive this, set `preserveRootApplicationCCValueIDs` to `true`.